cwi-swat/rebel2/readme.md

 # Rebel<sup>2</sup>: Lightweight Specifications for Enterprise Systems

 Rebel<sup>2</sup> is a specification language based on communicating State Machines with data.
-It is a general purpose specification language meaning that it can be used for all kinds of different domains.
+It is a general purpose specification language meaning that it can be used for all kinds of different problems.
 It offers built-in support for verification of user defined properties using bounded model checking.

+It is inspired by other _lightweight formal methods_ such as [Alloy](https://alloytools.org) and [Electrum](https://github.com/haslab/Electrum2).
+Just like these formalisms Rebel<sup>2</sup> favors _partiality_ over _completeness_.
+This results in a language in which it isn't necessary to fully specify a problem before interesting properties can be checked or simulated.
+It allows for incremental development of specifications.
+During these increments the user can use the model checker any time to quickly test hypotheses made about the specifications under development.

 What is unique about Rebel<sup>2</sup> is that is offers simple mechanisms to check properties in isolation.
 This is done by allowing the user to _mock_ specifications without altering the original specification.
 This construct allows the user to write specifications for a complete problem while still retaining the ability to check non-trivial properties, all with the push of a button!

 ### Quick jump: